ajdavis/emptysquare-hugo/emptysquare/content/interactive-tla-plus.md

 This is a summary of a talk I gave at [the 2021 TLA+ conference](http://conf.tlapl.us/2021/) with my MongoDB colleague Samyukta Lanka.

+**Update:** [See this Twitter thread for important corrections](https://twitter.com/jessejiryudavis/status/1445510399697117195).
+Many of the features we asked for are already possible, but obscure.

 {{< toc >}}

 # Precise vs. holistic